engineering-enlightenment/efficient-identification-primes/README.md

 - At each multiple of 6, look at the numbers one below and one above
 - Each number in the -1 and +1 pair will either be a prime or the result of combining primes we already have in the list
 - Whenever we have reached our desired stopping point on the number line, conclude by manually placing 2 and 3 at the start of the list

+The basis of efficiency is the clarity and certainty of the closed set.
+For every prime that we find, we can project its impact out ahead and map only the multiples of that prime which matter.
+The square of a newly uncovered prime and the products it makes with all of the other known numbers in the set of eight B24 identities are immediately calculable and neccessary for identifying primes.

+The entire collection of calculations required to identify primes is defined by these projected impacts.
+If the map of projected products is calculated thoroughly, we should never need to perform a single test to identify the primes on the number line as we arrive at their position.
+We will already know with certainty that they are primes.
+We never need 2 or 3 in the process of the product calculations.

+## Efficient Initial Primality Testing Step

+An efficient first step in primality testing is to calculate the B24 value of the arbitrary number being tested, which is simply the modulus value measured by 24.
+If the mod 24 value is not 1, 5, 7, 11, 13, 17, 19, or 23 then the number is not prime.

+An interesting example is the number 561, which is a Carmichael number and a number that exhibits some properties suggesting it may be prime.
+Because 561 is a B24:9 we can conclude a primality test with only the modulus calculation.